Page 3: - No Return Ticket - Just a Ride Report /w Pics -> To start at the beginning <-

 ==========================================================================

-We stopped about 15 miles from Cedar City at a nice campground on a river in the woods.
+We stopped 15 miles from Cedar City at a nice campground on a river in the woods.
 Campgrounds are usually a good place to pull over and chill even if you have no intention of camping.
 They are normally located in a nice setting with a picnic table to hang out at.
-I pulled into an empty group site, Heidi seemed uneasy.
+I pull into an empty group site, Heidi seemed uneasy.
 I assure her that places like these are use to weary travelers and are accommodating to them.
 She thinks I’m ‘a little goofy but soon starts to relax and express what’s on her mind.

 It feels cold here even with our leathers on.
 It’s looking like rain ahead.